 Comparing to a benchmark is a common way of measuring a fund’s performance.
 You can compare each fund to a benchmark suggested by Morningstar, or choose from a set of common indexes.
 See whether the fund had better or worse returns than the benchmark, and whether it had better or worse gender equality scores.

-We use Morningstar’s "sustainable mandate" indicator to determine which funds to tag as socially responsible.
-Socially responsible funds may make investment decisions based on issues like environmental responsibility, human rights, or religious views.
-A socially responsible fund may take a proactive stance by selectively investing in, for example, environmentally-friendly companies or firms with good employee relations.
+We use Morningstar’s "sustainability mandate" indicator to determine which funds to tag as socially responsible.
+Funds with sustainability mandates may make investment decisions based on issues like environmental responsibility, human rights, or religious views.
+A sustainably-mandated fund may take a proactive stance by selectively investing in, for example, environmentally-friendly companies or firms with good employee relations.
 They may also avoid investing in companies involved in promoting alcohol, tobacco, or firearms, or in the defense industry.
-Look for this symbol to find funds that are designated socially responsible.
+Look for this symbol to find funds that are designated as having a sustainability mandate.